-Our internal control over financial reporting (ICFR) is a process designed by, or under the supervision of, our CEO, and CFO, and effected VP of Finance.
-It is affected by our Board of Directors, management, and other personnel to provide reasonable assurance regarding the reliability of our financial reporting and the preparation of our financial statements for external purposes in accordance with generally accepted accounting principles.
-Internal control over financial reporting includes policies and procedures that pertain to the maintenance of records that in reasonable detail accurately and fairly reflect the transactions and dispositions of our assets; provide reasonable assurance that transactions are recorded as necessary to permit preparation of our financial statements in accordance with generally accepted accounting principles and that (GAAP).
-The addition of the VP of Finance has significantly strengthened our receipts and expenditures are being made only in accordance with the authorization of our Board and management; and provide reasonable assurance regarding prevention or timely detection of unauthorized acquisition, use or disposition of our assets that could have a material effect on our financial statements.
-ICFR framework.
+Our internal control over financial reporting (ICFR) is a process designed by, or under the supervision of, our CEO, CFO, and VP of Finance.
+It is affected by our Board of Directors, management, and other personnel to provide reasonable assurance regarding the reliability of our financial reporting and the preparation of our financial statements in accordance with generally accepted accounting principles (GAAP).
+The addition of the VP of Finance has significantly strengthened our ICFR framework.